randym32/Anki.Vector.Documentation/documents/software-design/communication trouble.md

 1. The *NoCloudGetIn* animation when the behavior starts.
 Note that this is same as the *NoWifiGetIn* animation group.
-2. The *NoCloudIco*" animation will loop thereafter.
+2. The *NoCloudIcon* animation will loop thereafter.
    This will play the *face_nowifi_trouble_icon* sprite sequence.